The Meaning of Life: 10 Popular Answers (That Don't Fully Work)

 If the world is a buffet, all the various options here would fill rooms, banquet halls, entire buildings.

-Some of what’s offered, arguably, is the best food that exists.
+Some of what’s offered, of course, is the best food anywhere.
 Existential filet mignon.
-Nutritious and filling.
+Just three words of it - "love one another" - can go a long way toward being nutritious and filling.

 8) Existentialism: “Create it yourself!”